The Inference Tax: Why Most of Your AI Budget Lives in Production

 You can’t manage what you can’t measure.
 Track AI costs by:

 When you know that one feature consumes 60% of your AI budget while generating 10% of your AI value, you have an optimization target.
+Tools like AWS MCP Server are making this kind of granular cost attribution conversational—querying cost data across all services through natural language instead of manual report building.

 Quantization